-1895 - Forward Dick Forshaw was born in Preston.
-He joined the reds in July 1991, winning two League titles while with the reds, scoring an impressive 124 times in 288 games.
+1895 - Inside-left Dick Forshaw was born in Preston.
+He joined the reds in July 1919, winning two League titles while with the reds, scoring an impressive 124 times in 288 games.
 He has the unique honour of being the only player ever to claim League championship medals with both Merseyside clubs, helping the Blues to one in 1928 after he had crossed Stanley Park for £3,750 in March 1927.

 1888 - Forward Harry Welfare was born in Liverpool.
 He signed from Northern Nomads in 1912, notching once in four outings before moving to Wrexham the following year.
 He later had a very successful career in Brazil, helping Fluminense to claim the title three times in succession while bagging 163 goals in just 166 games.

 2004 - We signed a pair of Spaniards.
 Xabi Alonso arrived from Real Sociedad for £10.7m, with Luis García signing from Barcelona for a £6m fee.
 Xabi netted nineteen times, showing his silky passing skills in 210 reds games before moving to Real Madrid for £30m in August 2009.
 García struck thirty times, including five in our glorious Champions League campaign in 2005, in 121 games, before returning to his homeland to join Club Atlético de Madrid in July 2007.

 1977 - Kenny Dalglish scored on his League debut as we drew 1-1 at Middlesbrough, with David Armstrong bagging the first of his four goals past us.

 1960 - Winger and new £13,000 record signing Kevin Lewis scored on his debut as we beat Leeds United 2-0 at Anfield in another season opener, with the other goal coming from former blue Dave Hickson.

 Mixed fortunes at Wembley

 1983 - Joe Fagan’s first game in charge came in the FA Charity Shield, when we lost 2-0 to Manchester United.
 Michael Robinson made his first-class reds debut in this match.
 Bryan Robson bagged both United's goals, two of his seven strikes against us.